Lorton Meadows Nature Reserve

 The map below shows the entrance to Lorton Lane from the B3159 (Dorchester Road), Lorton Meadows Conservation Centre and car park (please be aware of pedestrians and cyclists on Lorton Lane).
 The cycle path from Dorchester to Weymouth alongside the A354 joins Lorton Lane at the bridge over the A road.
 There are pedestrian access points: along Lorton Lane, from Littlemoor (Louviers Road) and the Park & Ride - find out more about this here.

 Access and safety

 Access to the meadows is via field, bridle or kissing gates and stiles.
 There are regularly walked but unsurfaced tracks through the meadows, including marked nature trails, with visitors also free to make their own way between the fields on established paths, however the ground may be rough and uneven in places and can be muddy underfoot.
 In windy weather please avoid the woodlands.

 There are nine ponds scattered across the reserve, including a pond in the picnic area and one by the car park.

-There are cows, calves and a bull on site from spring through to autumn – please keep your distance, observe any signs and use the Dog Traffic Light system, up to date maps of the cattle locations are available at the centre.
+There are cows and a bull on site throughout the year – please keep your distance, observe any signs and use the Dog Traffic Light system, (click here to view it and click here for the map of the site), up to date maps of the cattle locations are available at the centre.